 - Copra is naturally low in sugars and starches but has a high digestible energy content.
 Copra may support horses with metabolic disorders including tying up, laminitis or excitable behaviour.

 - Soaked beet pulp has the same caloric value as oats.
 However, it is fermented in the hindgut.

 - Lupins are high in fiber and protein and low in fat and starch

-- Oils.
-Although there is a preference for omega-3 fatty acids.
-In the stomach, omega-6 fatty acids have been shown to stimulate production of protective prostaglandins and increase pH.
-Therefore, use corn oil, sunflower seeds, or stabilized rice bran as a fat supplement.
+- Oils Omega-6 fatty acids have been shown to stimulate production of protective prostaglandins and increase pH.
+Therefore use corn oil, sunflower seeds, or stabilized rice bran as a fat supplement.

 - Chaffs & Hays.
 Lucerne (also known as alfalfa) is effective in reducing the severity of ulcers by providing superior buffering capacity compared to grass forages.
 However, high levels of lucerne hay or chaff may not be desirable for some horses due to its high calorie, protein, and calcium levels.
 Ideally, lucerne/alfalfa should be included in hard feeds but should not form the basis of ad-lib forage access.
 Ideal forage for 24/7 access is low sugar grass forages (rhodes hay, teff, grass hay, etc)